garrettjohnson/prettier-plugin-lava/docs/principles/prefer-correctness.md

 Examples:
 - Whitespace handling in HTML
-- Whitespace handling in Liquid
+- Whitespace handling in Lava

 ## Whitespace handling in HTML